Crazy-Marvin/ToDont/.github/CONTRIBUTING.md

 - Fork the repository and contribute to the forked repo.
 - Send a pull request to be reviewed.

-Following a successful PR review, the project maintainer will merge your contribution into the project's app or website's existing content.
+Following a successful PR review, the project maintainer will merge your contribution into the project.

 Hooray!
-You have successfully contributed to ToDon't!
+You have successfully contributed to To Don't!